autobib/autobib/docs/data_model.md

 ### The edit-tree

-Instead of each record being unique, the Autobib database stores a tree containing all of the modifications associated with a *prov-id*.
+Instead of each record being unique, the Autobib database stores a tree containing all of the modifications associated with a *canonical id*.
 When a record is modified, a new row is inserted containing the modified data along with a reference to the previous version.

-At any point in time, there is a unique *active* record associated with the *prov-id*.
+At any point in time, there is a unique *active* record associated with the *canonical id*.
 This is the record which is returned when, for example, you use `autobib get`.

 There are three states that a record can be in.